 - The savings certificates obtained can be kept as collateral security to get a loan from banks.

-- The NSCs guarantee the same rate of return for the entire investment term.
+- It guarantees the same rate of return for the entire investment term.

 - Effective from 1st April 2016, the National Savings certificate will only be available in electronic mode(e-mode).
-The currently existing physical certificates will be discontinued.
+The existing physical certificates owned by you are to be discontinued.